X Close

 "Nothing is more beautiful than silence except

-the sounds of nature and music
+the sounds of nature and music"

 Well designed auditoriums give acoustical directivity from stage to audience with a fine balance of reverberation to enhance performance.
 When recording, musicians select the right reverberation for the music.
 Once recorded extra room reverberation detracts from the music.
 The perfect listening room for recorded music is 100% absorbent at all frequencies (free field).